jmservera/miscdemos/web/promptlab_advanced.md

 ### Objective

-Utilize advanced prompting techniques to encourage the AI to perform deeper reasoning and consider multiple perspectives.
+In this exersize, we will utilize advanced prompting techniques to encourage Copilot to perform deeper reasoning and consider multiple perspectives.

 </div>